wyattmccurdy12/Face-Forgery-Detection/README.md

 `python test.py -n final_effnet_fe_E50.pth -b 32 -t effnet`
 The script should provide you with an output on the terminal as well as a text file, stored in the `test_results` folder.

+Note:
+Bash scripts for training runs of all baseline models exist in `sh_commands` folder.

 ## Acknowledgements
 We thank the authors of the following paper for the free availability of their high-quality dataset: